CS2613-WI24-FR01B/exploration-activity-2-calebcarr77/EA2README.md

 ```
 cd .../src
 ```
-cd must be used to change to the src folder of the downloaded React folder.
+cd must be used to change to the src folder of the downloaded EA2React folder.
 This address could vary user to user.
 ```
 npm run dev
 ```